Scott Steiner: Steiner Brothers reunion and various storylines (2007-2008)

 At Turning Point on December 2, Steiner competed in the "Feast or Fired Battle Royal", winning a briefcase containing a contract for a TNA World Heavyweight Championship match.
 On the December 13 episode of Impact!, he beat Petey Williams, B.G.
 James, and Christopher Daniels.
 Following the match, Jim Cornette offered him $50,000 for his briefcase, which he refused.
 Steiner then switched briefcases with Petey Williams (which contained an X Division Title contract), stating afterwards he would get his original briefcase back the next week.
 At Against All Odds on February 10, 2008, Steiner defeated Williams to win both briefcases, after a distraction from an unknown woman later introduced as Rhaka Khan.
 After winning both cases, Steiner issued a challenge to anyone, which Williams answered.
 Williams lost after more interference by Khan.
 Steiner then took Williams as his protégé and gave him the X Division briefcase on the April 17 edition of Impact!.
 Later that night, Williams cashed in the opportunity, beating Jay Lethal for the X Division title with the Canadian Destroyer.
 At Sacrifice on May 11, Steiner cashed in his briefcase and faced Samoa Joe for the TNA World Heavyweight Championship.
 During the lead-up to the match, Steiner would make his now-infamous "Scott Steiner math" promo by saying that Samoa Joe had "8 and a % chance of winning" while Steiner had "141 and % chance of winning".
-However, Kurt Angle fell out of the mix by suffering an injury, which rendered Professor Steiner's arithmetic obsolete.
+However, Kurt Angle fell out of the mix by suffering an injury, which rendered Steiner's arithmetic obsolete.
 He lost, and tore his ACL, sidelining him and requiring surgery.